luhcas/Opencast-Matterhorn/docs/scripts/3rd_party_tools/mac/README.txt

 To automatically install all other required tools execute:
 ./preinstall_mac.sh

+NOTE:
+./preinstall_mac.sh does not include the components for text analysis Please also execute:
+./install_3rd_party.sh

 If you don't execute scripts as privileged user you will be asked for password when needed.
 When reqired tools are installed, main installation script (install_3rd_party.sh) will be automatically executed.